 In Uganda, you can see the Rothschild Giraffes in Murchison Falls National Park, Lake Mburo National Park, and you might also see them in Kidepo Valley National Park.

-The Cape buffalo (Syncerus caffer) is a member of the Big Five.
+The Cape buffalo (Syncerus Affer) is a member of the Big Five.
 It is one of the most dangerous animals on earth.
 It is often referred to as ‘The Black Death’, due to the fact that it killed more big game hunters than the other four Big Gems put together.

-You can see buffaloes in Uganda in Queen Elizabeth National Park, Kidepo Valley National Park and Murchison Falls National Park.
+You can see buffaloes in Uganda in Queen Elizabeth National Park, Kidepo Valley National Park, and Murchison Falls National Park.

 Hippopotami love water, which is why the Greeks named them the “river horse.”
-They spend most of the day time (about 16 hrs.) submerged in rivers and lakes to keep their massive bodies cool under the hot African sun.
+They spend most of the daytime (about 16 hrs.) submerged in rivers and lakes to keep their massive bodies cool under the hot African sun.

-When they bask on the shoreline, they secrete red oily substance, which gave rise to the myth that hippos sweat blood.
+When they bask on the shoreline, they secrete a red oily substance, which gave rise to the myth that hippos sweat blood.

 The Burchell’s zebra (Equus quagga) is also known as Plains zebra or Common zebra.
 Zebras are among the so many majestic and beautiful African animals that attract so many wildlife enthusiasts from around the world to undertake safaris to Uganda.